mamorales10/Exploring-DTI-Networks/mol2vec/README.md

 This folder contains a trained mol2vec molel, which is based on the word2vec NLP algorithm.

-- amino_acids.ipynb: An notebook containing examples for applying the mol2vec model
+- amino_acids.ipynb: A notebook of usage examples
-- model_300dim.pkl: A pickle file of a model trained using a corpus of 20 million molecules, which embeds molecules in 300-dimensional space.
+- model_300dim.pkl: mol2vec model trained using a corpus of 20 million molecules, which embeds molecules in 300-dimensional space.

 ## Required Python modules: